-Kristin Elliott, CEO of PME, announced the initiative saying, “I am excited to help provide funding for breast cancer research.
+Kristin Elliott, CEO of PME, announced the initiative saying, “I am excited to help provide funding for stage 4 metastatic breast cancer research.
 Many of our customers have been impacted by breast cancer and I personally have experienced family members as well as neighbors and friends suffer from this terrible disease.
 It’s important to myself and all of us at PME to support not only the environment, but other causes as well.”

 A Disease With a Wide and Terrible Reach

 Over 268,000 women in the US will be diagnosed with breast cancer in 2019.
 Approximately 1 in 8 women in the US will develop invasive breast cancer at some point during their lifetime.
 62,000 will develop non-invasive (in situ) breast cancer.
 These breast cancers can be treated.
 More than 150,000 women are living with Stage 4 metastatic breast cancer, which is the only terminal breast cancer.
 41,000 men and women are expected to die from stage 4 metastatic breast cancer in 2019; that is 114 people every day.

 Focusing On Stage 4